Essential tremor: Society and culture

 Actress Katharine Hepburn (1907–2003) had an essential tremor, possibly inherited from her grandfather, that caused her head—and sometimes her hands—to shake.
 The tremor was noticeable by the time of her performance in the 1979 film The Corn Is Green, when critics mentioned the "palsy that kept her head trembling".
 Hepburn's tremor worsened in her later life.

 Charles M. Schulz, American cartoonist and creator of the Peanuts comic strip, was affected during the last two decades of his life.

 West Virginia Senator Robert Byrd also had essential tremor.

-In 2010, musician Daryl Dragon of The Captain and Tennille was diagnosed with essential tremor, with the condition becoming so severe that Dragon was no longer able to play the keyboards.
+In 2010, musician Daryl Dragon of The Captain and Tennille was diagnosed with essential tremor; the condition became so severe that he was no longer able to play the keyboards.

 Director-writer-producer-comedian Adam McKay was diagnosed with essential tremor.

-Downton Abbey creator Julian Fellowes has the condition, as does the show's character Charlie Carson.
+Downton Abbey creator Julian Fellowes has the condition, as does Jim Carter the show's character Charlie Carson.

 In 2022, Matthew Caws of Nada Surf and his son made a PSA called "Living with a Mild Essential Tremor".